SECOND CENTURY

 190 Clement of Alexandria (c.
 150-215) in his Outlines, listed the burial places of Jesus's disciples, including that Thaddaeus/Addai was with that of Thomas "in the Britio of the Edessans," that is Edessa's birtha, or citadel [see "205"].

 194 Abgar VIII supported Parthia in its war against Rome, leading Roman Emperor Septimius Severus (r.
-193-211) to take Edessa's rule from him and give it to a procurator, until 197-198 when Abgar VIII assisted Rome in its defeat of Parthia [see "202"].
+193-211) to takes Edessa's rule from him and give it to a procurator, until 197-198 when Abgar VIII assisted Rome in its defeat of Parthia [see "202"].

 Continued in part #3, "3rd century," of this series.